 - This is how the Catechism states it:

-- CCC 1260: “Since Christ died for all, and since all men are in fact called to one and the same destiny, which is divine, we must hold that the Holy Spirit offers to all the possibility of being made partakers, in a way known to God, of the Paschal mystery” (GS 22 § 5.
+- CCC 1260: “’Since Christ died for all, and since all men are in fact called to one and the same destiny, which is divine, we must hold that the Holy Spirit offers to all the possibility of being made partakers, in a way known to God, of the Paschal mystery’ (GS 22 § 5.
 Cf. LG 16; AG 7).
-Every man who is ignorant of the Gospel of Christ and of his Church, but seeks the truth and does the will of God in accordance with his understanding of it, can be saved.”
+Every man who is ignorant of the Gospel of Christ and of his Church, but seeks the truth and does the will of God in accordance with his understanding of it, can be saved.
+It may be supposed that such persons would have desired Baptism explicitly if they had known its necessity.”

 - But this salvation is not “automatic.”
 One must seek the truth and do the will of God according to his “understanding.”

-- Christ’s admonition to the Apostles to evangelize applies to each one of us, too: “And Jesus came and said to them, ‘All authority in heaven and on earth has been given to me.
-Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you; and lo, I am with you always, to the close of the age.”
+- Christ admonished the Apostles to evangelize: “And Jesus came and said to them, ‘All authority in heaven and on earth has been given to me.
+Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you; and lo, I am with you always, to the close of the age.’”
 (Mt.
 28:19-20)

 - Apostolate is our participation in bringing the Gospel to others.
-The New Evangelization is the call to reintroduce the Faith in cultures in which it previously existed.
-In other words, in our own culture.
+For many of us, apostolate means to reintroduce the Faith in cultures in which it previously existed–in other words, in our own.

-- Before a Christian can share the Faith, he or she must know and live it.
+- Before a Catholic can share the Faith, he or she must know it and live it.
 In fact, unless one knows and lives the Faith, why would one even want to share it?
-The task is to show others how good Christ is and how desirable it is to be united to him.
+Do we know how good Christ is and how desirable it is to be united to him?

 - To want to share the Faith and to be able to share it requires an interior life.
 This means having a life of prayer.
 A life of prayer is a regular encounter between you and God.